cognitedata/deploy-functions-oidc/README.md

  ┃ ┗ 📜???.yaml - (Optional) Schedule config for ??? environment.
- ┣ 📜__init__.py - Empty file (required to make the function into a package) ┣ 📜function_config.yaml - Configuration for the function ┣ 📜handler.py - Module with script inside a handle function ┗ 📜requirements.txt - Explicitly states the dependencies needed to run the handler.py script.
+ ┣ 📜__init__.py - Empty file (required to make the function into a package) ┣ 📜function_config.yaml - Configuration for the function ┣ 📜function_config_???.yaml - Configuration for the function for ??? env (e.g. test, prod)
+ ┣ 📜handler.py - Module with script inside a handle function ┗ 📜requirements.txt - Explicitly states the dependencies needed to run the handler.py script.
 ```